Skip to content

 Deploy SIE to Amazon EKS with GPU node pools, KEDA autoscaling, and Terraform automation.

-The architecture mirrors the GCP deployment - a router-worker setup with KEDA autoscaling:
+The architecture mirrors the GCP deployment, with a gateway/config/worker setup and KEDA autoscaling:

-EKS cluster architecture with Router, L4 and A100 worker pools, KEDA, and Prometheus
+EKS cluster architecture with Gateway, Config service, L4 and A100 worker pools, KEDA, and Prometheus

 Components: